In seminary a fellow student told me about the worst sermon he’d ever heard. It was based on this verse:

 Enoch pleased God.

-Hebrews 11.5 NRSV - 5 By faith Enoch was taken so that he did not experience death; and “he was not found, because God had taken him.”
+Hebrews 11.5 NIV - By faith Enoch was taken from this life, so that he did not experience death: “He could not be found, because God had taken him away.”

 It was attested in Ecclesiasticus: The Wisdom of Jesus ben Sirach, an apocryphal book written in Egypt, in Hebrew, the second century